What do you do if you’re in a collision with an uninsured driver? Will your insurance cover you? Here we cover a few of the basics.

 What Happens Next?

-If your policy includes uninsured motorist coverage, then the insurance company will foot the cost of collision repairs.
+If your policy includes uninsured motorist coverage, the insurance company will foot the cost of collision repairs.
 Another scenario is that your insurance company will cover damages to your vehicle by suing the uninsured driver.
 If this happens, you may need to appear in court to give a testimony.

 We Handle the Repairs

-Full Collision Body Repairs
+Uninsured Driver Collision Auto Body Repairs in Everett

 Two Locations to Serve You: Everett and Lynnwood